rabbitpom/rapidl-backend/README.md

 ## Notice

-This is a private repository, which holds the backend codebase for rapidl.
+This used to be a private repository, which holds the backend codebase for rapidl.